franzos/firepwd-package/README.md

 ### Usage

+#### Command line

-By default, firepwd.py processes key3.db (or key4.db) and signons.sqlite (logins.json) files in current directory, but an alternative directory can be provided using the -d option.
+By default, firepwd processes key3.db (or key4.db) and signons.sqlite (logins.json) files in current directory, but an alternative directory can be provided using the -d option.
 Do not forget the '/' at the end.

 If a master password has been set, provide it using the -p option.